bkmi/tmnre/README.md

 python marginalize_sbibm/summarize_marginalized_c2st.py ~/path/to/marginals marginal-sbibm-results.csv
 ```

 We have provided a results file already calculated in `marginalize_sbibm/marginal-c2st-summary.csv`.
 It was computed using the raw data from our marginalization runs.
-The raw data is available in [another repository with git lfs]() (**deanonymize** the raw (~2gb) data was simply too large to host and send anonymously.
-The summarized data is obviously available.).
+Those files are stored in `marginalized_sbibm_raw.tar.gz` on Zenodo.

 ### tmnre on sbibm

-Training and evaluating `tmnre` on a selection of sbibm tasks can be done using three programs in the `inference_sbibm` folder, namely `run.py`,`summarize.py`, and `metrics.py`.
+Training and evaluating `tmnre` on a selection of `sbibm` tasks can be done using three programs in the `inference_sbibm` folder, namely `run.py`, `summarize.py`, and `metrics.py`.
 For training, preparation for plotting, and evaluation respectively. `run.py` implicitly calls `metrics.py` if you setup the hydra configuration correctly.
 There are many configuration options, we encourage the user to explore them by running `python inference_sbibm/run.py -h`.
 The following is a simple example run which trains, then generates the performance metric information for every 1-dim and 2-dim marginal.

 ```bash
 python inference_sbibm/run.py task=two_moons task.num_simulations=10_000 task.num_observation=2 hardware=cuda0 analysis=metrics_2d_marginals
 ```

-Once you have done enough training and evaluation that you'd like to make a summary dataframe and a plot.
+Once you have done training and evaluation you can make a summary dataframe and a plot.
 First summarize the data using the following command.

 ```bash
 python inference_sbibm/summarize.py ~path/to/data tmnre-sbibm-results.csv
 ```

 We have provided a file already computed in `inference_sbibm/reports/swyft_uniform_2d_results_budget.csv`.
 It was computed using the raw data from our experimental runs.
-The raw data is available in [another repository with git lfs]() (**deanonymize** the raw (~15gb) data was simply too large to send anonomously.
-The summary data is available.)
+Those files are stored in `inference_sbibm_raw.tar.gz` on Zenodo.

 ### Generating the comparison plot

-The jupyter notebook `compare.ipynb` is designed to use the plotting functions built into sbibm to create the plot that we reported in our paper.
-It requires two summary dataframes.
+The jupyter notebook `inference_sbibm/compare.ipynb` is designed to use the plotting functions built into `sbibm` to create the plot that we reported in our paper.
+It requires two summary dataframes, `marginalize_sbibm/marginal-c2st-summary.csv` and `inference_sbibm/reports/swyft_uniform_2d_results_budget.csv`.
 They have already been provided for you and will be referenced if you simply run all the cells of the notebook.

 ## Torus